dotnet/AspNetCore.Docs/aspnetcore/grpc/services.md

 * `IAsyncStreamReader<TMessage>`
 * `IServerStreamWriter<TMessage>`

-If a gRPC method starts background tasks that use these types then it must ensure the tasks are completed before the gRPC method exits.
-Continuing to use the context, stream reader, or stream writer, after the gRPC method exists causes errors and unpredictable behavior.
+If a gRPC method starts background tasks that use these types, it must complete the tasks before the gRPC method exits.
+Continuing to use the context, stream reader, or stream writer after the gRPC method exists causes errors and unpredictable behavior.

 ## Additional resources